 Most mortgage-backed securities are issued or guaranteed by a government-sponsored enterprise such as Ginnie Mae, Fannie Mae, or Freddie Mac.
 Ginnie Mae’s guarantee is also backed by a full faith and credit guarantee.

-With an MBS, you get paid monthly, and those payments include principal and interest.
+An MBS is set up to pay you monthly, and those payments include principal and interest.
 The current one-year return is 3.44%.
 You might not receive the same amount each month, so you lose the benefit of predictability.
 If you’re the kind of person who likes knowing what you’re getting each month, you might want to check out a different type of bond.

 One of the biggest risks with these bonds is the “prepayment risk.”
 The more homeowners prepay their mortgages, the sooner you get your principal back — which sounds good, in theory.
-What it really means is that you earn less interest, which isn’t necessarily something you want.
+What it really means is that you earn less interest, which might not be something you want.

 International and Emerging Markets Bonds